 Covers critical areas of classroom instruction and provides a solid grounding in the cognitive psychology of school subjects.Topics include cognitive processes involved in writing, in reading, in mathematics and in science.

-Stress and Anxiety in Students and Teachers Staff Contact: P Jin
+Coping with Stress and Anxiety in Students and Teachers

-CP7.5 S2 HPW2 Kensington campus Note/s: Excluded GENP0160, all EDST, PSYC.
+Staff Contact: P Jin CP7.5 HPW2 Kensington campus Note/s: Not offered in 1999.
+Excluded GENP0160, all EDST, PSYC.